Mount Druitt: Transport

+Mount Druitt railway station is located along the Main Western railway line and receives services on the T1 Western Line.

 The first electric train to Mount Druitt operated 8 October 1955.

 Education

 Mount Druitt High school was established in the 1960s.

 Colyton Public School, established in 1861, is located in Mount Druitt.

 Crime

-It is widely reported by the Media during the 2010s as one of the most dangerous Sydney suburbs.
+It was widely reported during the 2010s that Mount Druitt was one of the most dangerous suburbs in Sydney.
 This has been linked to low property prices in the suburb relative to the rest of Sydney.

 In 2018, there were 2,299 firearms in Mount Druitt, the highest rate of gun ownership in Sydney (though Mosman had the highest rate per capita).
 In 2022, there were 511.48 crimes per 1,000 people in Mount Druitt.

-As of the 2010s the suburb is known for being a hub for many street gangs, including NF14 (also known as Onefour).
+As of the 2010s the suburb was known for being a hub for many street gangs, including NF14 (also known as Onefour, not to be confused with the band of the same name).
 Crime has declined as of 2024.

 Demographics

 According to the 2021 census of population, there were 16,986 people in Mount Druitt.